trinodb/trino/presto-docs/src/main/sphinx/admin/properties.rst

     * **Type:** ``integer``
     * **Default value:** ``15``

-    The maxiumum number of log files for the HTTP server to use, before log rotation replaces old content.
+    The maximum number of log files for the HTTP server to use, before log rotation replaces old content.

 ``http-server.log.max-size``